hamelsmu/notes/docs/web-scraping/browser-to-python.md

 ![](clear.png)

-4. Look for a network request that seems like it is getting data, in this case `GetLocations.ashx...` looks super promising.
+4. Type in a zipcode and search.
+Look for a network request that seems like it is getting data, in this case `GetLocations.ashx...` looks super promising.

 ![](requests.png)